gcr07/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/README.md

 Azure AD RBAC - Azure AD roles control access to Azure AD resources such as users, groups, and applications.
 Azure RBAC - Azure roles control access to Azure resources such as virtual machines or storage using Azure Resource Management.

-## Azure Identity Protection

-Herramienta para detectar identity risk

-> Identity Protection is a tool that allows organizations to accomplish three key tasks:
-Automate the detection and remediation of identity-based risks.
-Investigate risks using data in the portal.
-Export risk detection data to third-party utilities for further analysis.

 # Privileged access lifecycle